TheBrockEllis/CODLetters/README.md

 <script src="CODLetters.js" type="text/javascript"></script>
 ```

-Then target a DOM element on your pagei and feed it a string to animate, like so:
+Then target a DOM element on your page and feed it a string to animate, like so:

 ```jquery
 $('#your-selected-div').CODLetters("All your base are belong to us!");